tiprankstipranks

 Global markets for the Company's products and services are highly competitive and subject to rapid technological change, and the Company may be unable to compete effectively in these markets.

-The Company's products and services are offered in highly competitive global markets characterized by aggressive price competition and resulting downward pressure on gross margins, frequent introduction of new products and services, short product life cycles, evolving industry standards, continual improvement in product price and performance characteristics, rapid adoption of technological advancements by competitors, and price sensitivity on the part of consumers and businesses.
+The Company's products and services are offered in highly competitive global markets.
+These markets are characterized by aggressive price competition, downward pressure on gross margins, continual improvement in product performance, and price sensitivity on the part of consumers and businesses.
+These markets are further defined by frequent introduction of new products and services, short product life cycles, evolving industry standards, and rapid adoption of technological advancements.
 The Company's ability to compete successfully depends heavily on ensuring the continuing and timely introduction of innovative new products, services and technologies to the marketplace.
 The Company designs and develops nearly the entire solution for its products, including the hardware, operating system, numerous software applications and related services.
-As a result, the Company must make significant investments in R&D. There can be no assurance these investments will achieve expected returns, and the Company may not be able to develop and market new products and services successfully.
+As a result, the Company must make significant investments in R&D. These investments may not achieve expected returns, and the Company may not be able to develop and market new products and services successfully.
+The Company's ability to compete successfully also depends on the effective protection and enforcement of its intellectual property rights.
+Regulatory requirements, government investigations and litigation can force the Company to withdraw from, or modify its products and services for, certain countries and limit its ability to derive value from, or to enjoin others from using, its intellectual property rights.
+Additionally, they may require the Company to share its innovations with competitors.
+Any of these outcomes can have a negative impact on the Company's competitive advantage and materially adversely affect its business, results of operations, financial condition and stock price.
 The Company currently holds a significant number of patents, trademarks and copyrights and has registered, and applied to register, additional patents, trademarks and copyrights.
 In contrast, many of the Company's competitors seek to compete primarily through aggressive pricing and very low cost structures, and by imitating the Company's products and infringing on its intellectual property.
 Effective intellectual property protection is not consistently available in every country in which the Company operates.
 If the Company is unable to continue to develop and sell innovative new products with attractive margins or if competitors infringe on the Company's intellectual property, the Company's ability to maintain a competitive advantage could be materially adversely affected.
-The Company has a minority market share in the global smartphone, personal computer and tablet markets.
-The Company faces substantial competition in these markets from companies that have significant technical, marketing, distribution and other resources, as well as established hardware, software and digital content supplier relationships.
-In addition, some of the Company's competitors have broader product lines, lower-priced products and a larger installed base of active devices.
+The Company's products and services face substantial competition from companies that have significant technical, marketing, distribution and other resources, as well as established hardware, software and service offerings.
+In addition, the Company faces significant competition as competitors imitate the Company's product features and applications within their products to offer more competitive solutions.
+The Company also expects competition to intensify as competitors imitate the Company's approach to providing components seamlessly within their offerings or work collaboratively to offer integrated solutions.
+Some of the Company's competitors have broad product lines, low-priced products, large installed bases of active devices, and large customer bases.
 Competition has been particularly intense as competitors have aggressively cut prices and lowered product margins.
-Certain competitors have the resources, experience or cost structures to provide products at little or no profit or even at a loss.
-Some of the markets in which the Company competes have from time to time experienced little to no growth or contracted overall.
-Additionally, the Company faces significant competition as competitors imitate the Company's product features and applications within their products or collaborate to offer solutions that are more competitive than those they currently offer.
-The Company also expects competition to intensify as competitors imitate the Company's approach to providing components seamlessly within their offerings or work collaboratively to offer integrated solutions.
-The Company's services also face substantial competition, including from companies that have significant resources and experience and have established service offerings with large customer bases.
-The Company competes with business models that provide content to users for free.
-The Company also competes with illegitimate means to obtain third-party digital content and applications.
-The Company's business, results of operations and financial condition depend substantially on the Company's ability to continually improve its products and services to maintain their functional and design advantages.
-There can be no assurance the Company will be able to continue to provide products and services that compete effectively.
+Certain competitors have the resources, experience or cost structures to provide products and services at little or no profit or even at a loss.
+The Company has a minority market share in the global smartphone, personal computer, tablet and wearables markets, and some of the markets in which the Company competes have from time to time experienced little to no growth or contracted overall.
+If the Company is unable to compete successfully, its business, reputation, results of operations, financial condition and stock price can be materially adversely affected.

 Sales & Marketing - Risk 1